 So how does a surviving spouse elect to use their DSUE?
 According to the instructions for IRS Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, a surviving spouse can elect to use their deceased spouse's unused estate tax exemption by timely filing a Form 706 for their deceased spouse.

-Which States Require the Preparation of Form 706?
+The States That Require the Preparation of Form 706

 If either of these situations applies, then the following states require IRS Form 706 to be prepared and filed at the state level (what year's return depends on the state) along with all necessary state estate tax forms: District of Columbia, Hawaii, Illinois (for 2009 and prior years and 2011 and future years), Kansas (for 2009 and prior years), Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, and Vermont.